 Back tax debt harms your credit score by the IRS instituting a lien against your property or home.
 When that happens, the IRS files a Notice of Federal Tax Lien in court.
 That notice is a public document, and will be accessible to everyone out there – including the credit reporting agencies.

 The IRS doesn’t report your back tax debt to the credit reporting agencies – that’s against the law.
 But, the credit reporting agencies will pick up on the liens filed in courts, and major damage will be done to your credit score.
 If a lien is filed against you by a state or the federal government, it’s best to get it removed as fast as possible.
 Liens have a big impact against your credit rating, comparable to a bankruptcy.

-And if your back tax debt is big enough, you may have to file bankruptcy altogether.
+And if your tax total is big enough, you may have to file bankruptcy altogether.
 A bankruptcy harms your credit and stays on your credit report for ten years if filed as Chapter 7 bankruptcy, or for seven years if filed as a Chapter 13 bankruptcy.
-But if the back tax debt turns into an IRS lien, it’s best to get the back tax debt paid off ASAP.
+But if it turns into an IRS lien, it’s best to get the back IRS debt paid off ASAP.
 That can be done by pursuing an installment plan with the IRS.
-Installment plans aren’t reported by the IRS to the credit reporting agencies, so working with a tax professional to get one is a no-brainer.
+Installment plans aren’t reported by the IRS to the credit reporting agencies.
+Therefore, working with a tax professional to get one is a no-brainer.